Events from Apr 74 to Dec 75

 Elisabeth Sladen at Goodwood in 1974.
 Click for a larger view.

 Two of the props also starred in a mini ‘live’ story in May.
 With Jon Pertwee having recently vacated the role of the Doctor, it was down to Elisabeth Sladen as Sarah Jane to repel four Daleks and Aggedor in the short play acted out at Goodwood Motor Racing Circuit in Sussex.
 The special day was a ‘British Leyland Test Day’ organised by the Hares Motor Group and featured a number of other attractions.
 Jon Pertwee ‘appeared’ audibly in a section that he pre-recored.
-Dalek One-7 and Dalek Seven-2 appeared and had had their standard guns refitted.
+Dalek Six-5 and Dalek Seven-2 appeared and had had their standard guns refitted.
 Two other fan built Daleks were also used and appeared to be based on the infamous inaccurate Radio Times ‘Build a Dalek’ plans from the 1973 special.
 They were painted to resemble the gold and black Supreme Dalek from Planet of the Daleks and ‘The Red Top’ that were owned by Terry Nation.
 A video of the event can be seen here.

 With two of the other Goon props, Goon iii and Goon vii, having been used as SFX props and destroyed during the making of Death to the Daleks they were therefore removed from the ranks.
 Maloney now found five Goon props remaining in storage at Pinewood along with the three Shawcraft props.